FelixOnline/v2/content/articles/2011-10-13-matrices-and-monkeys.md

  - /news/1522/matrices-and-monkeys
 imported: true
 comments:
+ - value: >
- - Great article David and very pleased to hear your thoughts KOP is working hard to advance child health and to work with students on creating advocates for change so I am pleased you are involved Dan Magnus KOP CoFounder
+     Great article, David and very pleased to hear your thoughts.
+KOP is working hard to advance child health and to work with students on creating advocates for change so I am pleased you are involved.
+Dan Magnus, KOP Co-Founder.

 # Article Taxonomies
 categories: